michalgrzegorczyk-dev/angular-component-communication/src/app/10-routing-queries/README.md

 ### Routing Queries in Angular

-Routing queries offer a perfect solution for handling optional parameters!
+Routing queries offer a perfect solution for handling optional parameters.
 Unlike regular route parameters that are part of the URL path, query parameters come after a question mark (`?`) in your URL.
 For example: `localhost:4200/table?sort=asc`.
 They're great for handling things like sorting, filtering, or page numbers.